CenturyLinkCloud/PublicKB/Marketplace/Providers/software-as-a-service-saas-api.md

 * 200 - Termination notification received
 * 40x - Invalid Input - provisioningId, customerId, providerKey, productId, and productSkus required.
 * 50x - Server Side Error

-**Note**

-Return payload to CenturyLink upon completed registration  must return { “customerId”: “YOUR-CUSTOMERID-STRING” }

-YOUR-CUSTOMERID-STRING can be a number, but you must pass it as a string.

 For any questions, please contact us at [Marketplace@ctl.io](mailto:marketplace@ctl.io).